minademian/growth-docs/brag-doc.md

 > _**Note**: in reverse-chronological order_

 ### 2026
+- Shipped a 21-day experiment adding an API credentials widget on the Build dashboard and linked to a new Credentials page.
+Tracking it with Posthog with detailed events.
 - Shipped to production a focused yet complex new feature, as part of a new initiative, across verticals and multiple teams.
+It was the redesigned and overhauled buy number flow on Sinch Build Dashboard.
 Faced a lot of both technical and organizational challenges, and shipped despite of those this past Wednesday.
     - Now, leveraging instrumentation, experiments in Posthog, daily checkins with tracking data, and shorter release cycles to amp up next releases.
     - Gained the confidence and respect of several senior management and C-suite on the way to shipping.
 - Salary bump based on performance!!